 What is self-care?
 We often hear about it being about taking care of your physical appearance, your skin your hair and your hygiene.
-Some people would say that self care is about taking care of your mental health, journaling perhaps, seeing a therapist, sharing your thoughts with friends, eating healthy or training your body.
+Some people would say that self care is about taking care of your mental health, journaling, perhaps seeing a therapist, sharing your thoughts with friends, eating healthy or training your body.
 But what if self-care is mainly about balance and acceptance?

 Exploring your unicity

 This can be somewhat « controversial ».
-Some people call people who take care of theirselves and who reflect on their life selfish.
-But try to find a better place to start understanding and comprehending than within your own self?
+Some people will call people who take care of theirselves and who reflect on their life selfish.
+But, try to find a better place to start understanding and comprehending than within your own self?
 A better way to communicate and help others, a more sustainable way to live your life than to sustain your own happiness?
 As you pay more attention to your strength and your weakness, you will be able to take better care of yourself on all aspects!

 Embrace your truth!

-Yes DO face masks and DON’T Feel bad for it!
+Yes DO face masks and DON’T feel bad for it!

 So, we’ve been talking about how skincare can only do so much, but it does make us feel good doesn’t it?
 When you use skincare products, try to pick them wisely.
 Buy consciously from companies that you actually want to encourage.
 People who care about the environment, about their customers and care to provide the best ingredients possible.

 It is not superficial to take the time to nurture your skin.
 Sometimes overconsumption, the beauty industry and beauty standards (especially towards women) make us feel like anything beauty-related is bad.
 And that is certainly not the case.
 Simply do what makes you happy and do it in a respectful way.
 Taking good care of your skin, from washing it to hydrating it and giving it special treatment will never be vain.
 Caring about yourself, wether it is your physical self or your inner self, is never superficial.
 Most important of all, don’t feel bad to take some time out for yourself!
 Otherwise you’ll lose the actual wonderful benefits of self-cafre!